 B.A.
-Art + Technology, University of Oregon
+Fine Art and Digital Technology, University of Oregon

 I begin drawing later in life.
 My family is from Taiwan, but I am born in Texas.
 I grow up speaking Mandarin Chinese and climbing sycamore trees.
 I like the quality of American fine arts that explores process and material experimentation.
 When I start to paint seriously, I pay attention to historical traditions of soft realism.
 I work undistracted from a small home studio flooded with sunlight.
 There is a sense of calm in this light that is alive and pretty and hopelessly attached to attainable forms.
 I wish to express this complexity without crowding the canvas with too many ideas.
 I want to discover in a single detail the sufficient joy of bringing a second detail to the surface.
 I need my painting to be enough.